shashank140195/finetune_Llama2_LORA/README.md

 visit this [link](https://ai.meta.com/llama/) and request the access to the Llama-2 models.

 ### 2. Requesting model access from Hugging Face
-Once request is approved, use the same email adrress to get the access of the model from HF [here](https://huggingface.co/meta-llama/Llama-2-7b).
+Once request is approved, use the same email address to get the access of the model from HF [here](https://huggingface.co/meta-llama/Llama-2-7b).

-Once both requests are approved, follow trhe below directions.
+Once both requests are approved, follow the below directions.

 # Dataset
 The full modified raw dataset is available at this [link](https://drive.google.com/drive/folders/1XkfRKwWdrrV-wdzp9GdEXJHTHit9GbNi?usp=sharing).
 This dataset has been modified and made error free and has been released publically by me for further research.